-- yuicompressor for CSS; - googleclosure for Javascript;
+- rcssmin for CSS; - googleclosure for Javascript;

-Both of them requires the installation of Java (OpenJDK installed on most Linux systems is sufficient), they are installed through some Python meta package from Pypi.
+googleclosure requires a Java install (OpenJDK installed on most Linux systems is sufficient), it is installed through a Python meta package including a Jar file.

-In general, this mod is required.
+Generally, this mod is required.
 If you do not intend to use it, you will need to modify the project's default templates to remove all of its occurrences.

-Assets are defined in project/assets.py and some apps can defined their own asset.py file but our main file does not use them.
+Assets are defined in project/assets.py and some apps can defined their own assets.py file but our main file does not use them.